Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Depends on the type of connection.
 - [ ] Yes.
 - [ ] No.
-- [ ] Only when there's just one availability zone in a region.
+- [ ] Only when there's just one Availability Zone in a region.
 If there are more than one, only one availability zone can be accessed directly.

 ### What is the durability of S3 RRS?